Mobile phone use in schools: Louisiana

 Louisiana passed a law that will take effect in the 2024–2025 academic year, prohibiting the use and possession of cell phones on school property throughout the school day.
 If students bring phones to school, they must be turned off and stored away.
 Exceptions are allowed for students who need accommodations for learning purposes.

 Minnesota

 Minnesota has passed legislation requiring school districts and charter schools to adopt policies on student cell phone use and possession by March 2025.
 However, the law does not specify the nature or scope of these policies.
 Legislators are now considering a bipartisan bill that bans cell phone use at the state level.

 Ohio

 Enacted in 2024, House Bill 250 (H.B.
 250) mandates that school districts adopt policies aimed at limiting student cell phone use during school hours.
 The bill includes exceptions for students with health conditions requiring monitoring or for learning accommodations.
 The law took effect in August 2024.

+Oregon

+In July 2025, Governor Tina Kotek issued an executive order that required Oregon school districts to adopt a ban on cell phone use by students by October 31, 2025.
+The order also required school districts to fully enforce the ban by 2026.
+As of February 2026, 99% of Oregon school districts have implemented the ban.